-Where applicable and depending on the products offered, Members shall ensure that their remote gaming platforms (internet, digital TV, mobile devices) include, according to jurisdiction rules, e.g.:
+Where applicable and depending on the products offered, Members shall ensure that their digital platforms (internet, digital TV, mobile devices, apps) include, according to jurisdiction rules, e.g.:

-- Proof of address - Proof of address provided by a consumer shall formally be checked by Members and/or third party, before the consumer is considered "fully registered". - Age restriction & verification system Age of consumer shall formally be checked by Members and/or third party (according to jurisdiction rules), before the consumer is considered "fully registered" by the Member.
-It shall be made clear, that no underage gaming shall be accepted, through "no under" 16's, 18's or 21's sign (according to jurisdiction rule) and a clear message about underage gaming shall be displayed.
+- Proof of identity or identity verification Proof of identity provided by a consumer shall formally be checked by Members and/or third party, before the consumer is considered "fully registered". - Age restriction & verification system

+Age of consumer shall formally be checked by

+Members and/or third party (according to jurisdiction rules), before the consumer is considered "fully registered" by the Member.

-Members shall follow a clear documented policy if an underage player is identified, including refunding deposits and what to do with stakes and winnings.
+It shall be made clear, that minors should not be permitted to play, through "no under" 16's, 18's or 21's sign (according to jurisdiction rule) and a clear message about prevention of gaming by minors shall be displayed.
+Members shall follow a clear documented policy if a minor is identified, including refunding deposits and what to do with stakes and winnings.